 Hours of Service Violations

 Truck drivers are supposed to abide by strict regulations regarding their workload and hours of operation.
 When they don’t adhere to these guidelines, it could cause them to drive fatigued and accidents may happen.
-At Power, Rogers & Smith, L.L.P., our Chicago truck accident attorneys know these regulations and understand the consequences if they are not followed as they should be.
+At Power Rogers, our Chicago truck accident attorneys know these regulations and understand the consequences if they are not followed as they should be.
 It is important for truck drivers to log their trips so they are within the regulations at all times.
-The trucking company can also make sure this is done by checking the logs properly upon driver’s return.
+The trucking company can also make sure this is done by checking the logs properly upon the driver’s return.

 The hours of service regulations include the following for property-carrying drivers: